 Settings for Warehouse Doors

 Where can warehouse doors be found?
-It might surprise some that a facility need not be 75,000 square feet to require the accessibility of warehouse doors.
+It might surprise some that a facility need not be 75,000 square feet to require accessibility.
 Some such doors, in fact, open into storage areas that may more properly be considered stock rooms.
 Other settings include office buildings, schools, hospitals and even churches.
-Wherever a large volume of supplies is needed on a regular basis, there are bound to be warehouse doors.
+Wherever a large volume of supplies is needed on a regular basis, there are bound to be warehouse commercial doors.

 Types of Warehouse Doors